benjamm22/TestGASUE4/README.md

  Designed with intent for multiplayer development

- Fair warning: there are a lot of large comments as I this was my first attempt at creating a project that uses the GAS and has multiplayer functionality
+ BEWARE: there are a lot of large comments as I this was my first attempt at creating a project that uses the GAS and has multiplayer functionality

  -------------------------------------------------------------------------------------------------------------------------------------